Low digital security awareness puts nation’s online space at risk – Cybersecurity Analyst

 5 Min Read

-Cybersecurity lead at e-Crime Bureau, Joseph Quaye has noted that the low cybersecurity awareness in the country has made national online space vulnerable to risks .
+Cybersecurity lead at the e-Crime Bureau, Joseph Quaye has noted that the low cybersecurity awareness in the country has made the national online space vulnerable to risks .

 In an interview with UniversNews, Joseph Quaye stated that the average Ghanaian does not prioritize cybersecurity due to low cybersecurity awareness.